 Both the Department for Transport and Heathrow Airport state that aircraft do not cause emissions harmful to humans on the ground when the aircraft is above 100 metres, which is well within 2 kilometres from the boundary of the airport.
-Heathrow gave evidence on this to the Transport Committee of the House of Commons and the Department for Transport gave evidence on this to the Court in the Judicial Review application.
-Heathrow state in the Local Air Quality Overview, part of their expansion consultation prior the Development Consent Order application that:
+Heathrow gave evidence on this to the Transport Committee of the House of Commons [ link – see paras 1.52 and 1.53 ] and the Department for Transport gave evidence on this to the Court in the Judicial Review application [ ref to Defra 2004 report now taken down but still referred to by Heathrow in their Air Quality Report of 2014 at section 2.1.1 – link here ].
+Heathrow state in the Local Air Quality Overview, part of their expansion consultation prior the Development Consent Order application, that:

 We say that this is quite patently untrue and there is plenty of evidence to support this.
 The Department of the Environment Fisheries and Rural Affairs (DEFRA) refer to research showing that both particulates and nitrogen oxides can travel downwind for a very substantial distance (up to 40 kilometres).
 The Air Quality Expert Group of DEFRA say in their report of 2018 entitled “Ultrafine Particles (UFP) in the UK” that at “a location such as Heathrow Airport, where aircraft tend to approach the airport from the east (flying over the London conurbation), there is potential for considerable exposure to UFP from aircraft”.